Congratulations

 Students enrolling in Part 2

-You must enrol in 4 compulsory units in your first trimester depending on your chosen degree.
+You must enrol in 4 compulsory units in your first trimester:

-- MCD5120 Intro to Art & Design Health & Safety
+• MCD5120 Art and Design Health and Safety

-Your Unit Guide has more information about your units including the unit learning outcomes and assessment details.
+Your Unit Guide (PDF, 444.3 KB) has more information about your units including the unit learning outcomes and assessment details.

 There are two streams to choose in the Diploma of Business:

-1. 2607 – Diploma of Business (Business).
+1. 2607/U0603 – Diploma of Business (Business).
 This is suited to students who are interested in a Business degree majoring in banking and finance, marketing and accounting.
 This Diploma has 2 parts:

-- Part 1 is 2 trimesters long and you will study 4 compulsory units each trimester.
+• Part 1 is 2 trimesters long and you will study 4 units each trimester.

-- Part 2 is 2 trimesters long and you will study 4 compulsory units each trimester.
+• Part 2 is 2 trimesters long and you will study 4 units each trimester.

 The course map outlines the normal sequence of units you enrol in to complete your Diploma within the standard timeframe.